Frederick III, German Emperor

-Frederick married Victoria, Princess Royal, oldest child of Queen Victoria of the United Kingdom.
-The couple were well-matched; their shared liberal ideology led them to seek greater representation for commoners in the government.
-Despite his conservative militaristic family background, Frederick had developed liberal tendencies as a result of his ties with Britain and his studies at the University of Bonn.
-As crown prince, he often opposed the conservative German chancellor Otto von Bismarck, particularly in speaking out against Bismarck's policy of uniting Germany through force, and in urging that the power of the chancellorship be curbed.
-Liberals in both Germany and Britain hoped that as emperor, Frederick would move to liberalise the German Empire.
+Frederick married Victoria, Princess Royal, the oldest child of Queen Victoria of the United Kingdom.
+The couple were well-matched; their shared liberal ideology led them to support progressive and democratic reform.
+Despite his family's conservative and militaristic background, Frederick had developed liberal tendencies as a result of his ties with Britain and his studies at the University of Bonn.
+As crown prince, he often opposed the conservative Chancellor Otto von Bismarck, particularly in speaking out against Bismarck's policy of uniting Germany through force, and in urging that the power of the executive be curbed to the benefit of the Reichstag.
+Liberals in both Germany and Great Britain hoped that as emperor, Frederick would move to institute democratic reforms in the German Empire.

 Frederick and Victoria were great admirers of Prince Albert, Queen Victoria's husband.
-They planned to rule as co-monarchs, like Princess Victoria's parents, and to reform what they saw as flaws in the executive branch that Bismarck had created for himself.
-The office of chancellor, responsible to the emperor, would be replaced with a British-style cabinet, with ministers instead responsible to the Reichstag.
-Government policy would be based on the consensus of the cabinet.
-Frederick "described the Imperial Constitution as ingeniously contrived chaos."
-According to Michael Balfour:
+They planned to rule as joint monarchs and to reform what they saw as flaws in the government.
+Fredrick planned to institute responsible government, transforming the Empire into a liberal constitutional monarchy inspired by Britain, with ministers bound to the instructions of the Reichstag, rather than the Emperor.
 However, Frederick's illness prevented him from effectively establishing policies and measures to achieve this, and such moves as he was able to make were later abandoned by his son and successor, Wilhelm II.
 The timing of Frederick's death and the brevity of his reign are important topics among historians.
 His premature demise is considered a potential turning point in German history; and whether or not he would have made the Empire more liberal if he had lived longer is still a popular discussion among historians.